 1775-83, by Stefan Bielinski (1996), 28p., notes, map.

-Draft of a chapter in The Other Revolutionaries.
+This one-time conference paper has become a chapter in The Other Revolutionaries.

 "Picturing the Past: A Visual Dimension for Community History," by Stefan Bielinski, (2000).